When Is Linear Search Faster Than Binary Search?

 0100200300400500600700800050100150200250300350400450500550Number of ElementsCycles

 As expected, the runtime of binary search grows logarithmically and the runtime of linear search grows linearly.
-However, for small arrays (fewer than 136 elements), linear search is actually faster than binary search!
-This is despite the fact that binary search always executes fewer CPU instructions, as the following graph demonstrates.
+However, for small arrays (fewer than 136 elements), linear search is actually faster than binary search! std::lower_bound performs better than our binary search implementation but still performs worse than linear search for small enough n.
+Despite this, binary search always executes fewer CPU instructions, as the following graph demonstrates.

 Binary Search